A collection of thoughts on challenging the norm, lifestyle design and doing stuff that makes you happy.

-The employee who is office bound can produce the bare minimum in terms of output but they are deemed as productive as they can be seen, yet the employee who resides in the cabin can produce 10x the output, which helps the business performance yet they will be labelled as not productive as their controlling leaders cannot see them in front of their own eyes doing the work.
-It’s a sad state of affairs really and highlights for all the advancement we’ve had in a number of areas, the workplace has remained stagnant when it comes to workplace design or at the least playing a lot of catch-up.
+The employee who is office bound can produce the bare minimum in terms of output but they are deemed as productive as they can be seen, yet the employee who resides in the cabin can produce 10x the output, which means better business performance yet they will be labelled as not productive as their controlling leaders cannot see them in front of their own eyes doing the work.
+It’s a sad state of affairs really and highlights for all the advancement we’ve had in a number of areas, the workplace has remained stagnant when it comes to lifestyle design or at the least, playing a lot of catch-up.

 I can imagine a number of you reading this may have the opportunity to work from home once a week and you feel that’s progression, but really it’s not.
-It’s still a form of control, you’re told that you can only be away from the office for one day and that day is usually determined by someone else and not you.
+It’s still a form of control, you’re told that you can only be away from the office for one day and that day is usually determined by someone else.